Davis Cup qualifier: Australia leads Brazil 2-0 after Day 1

 On Saturday, the doubles match will feature the Australian pair of James Duckworth and John Peers against Marcelo Demoliner and Felipe Meligeni Rodrigues Alves, followed by the reverse singles

 In an apparent attempt to reduce the spread of the coronavirus, ball boys and ball girls did not provide towels to players during games Friday.
-They were left behind advertising signs at the end of each court, with players able to wipe perspiration from the face and arms without the ball kids having to handle the towels.
+The towels were left behind advertising signs at the end of each court, with players able to wipe perspiration from the face and arms without the ball persons having to handle the towels.

-The International Tennis Federation was asked in an email by The Associated Press if it was a general directive by the ITF for all Davis Cup matches this weekend, but has not received a response.
+The International Tennis Federation said in a statement to The Associated Press on Friday that the decision to have ball persons not handle player towels was being taken ”event by event as the situation is specific to each country.”

+”The ITF has formed a working group to monitor the evolution of COVID-19 and is assessing further measures on a daily basis,” it said in a statement. ”The ITF has asked the referee at each Davis Cup tie to discuss and decide on court procedures such as handling towels with the local organizers.”

 The winner advances to the Davis Cup Final in Madrid in November.